False Positives

 Exclude Issue by Text

-In the following example, all the reports from the linters (linters
+In the following example, all the reports from the linters (linters) that contains the text (text) are excluded:

 linters: